Ozone Water Treatment For Well Water: The 6 Things You Need to Know First

 #4: Sizing is critical:

 Ozone generators need to be sized to fit the application.
-Ozone generators produce ozone in grams per hour and depends on your well water flow rate and water chemistry.
+They produce ozone in grams per hour and depend on your well water flow rate and water chemistry.

 #5: Decide on ultraviolet (“UV”) light ozone water treatment or corona-discharge type: